offalynne/Input/docs/10.0/Platform-Quirks.md

 - The "gamepad select" button takes a screenshot on double press and records video on long press.
 Be aware when setting default bindings that this can be problematic for users with the feature enabled (default OS behaviour).

-- GameMaker's [game controller mapping](Controller-Mapping) implementation has a bug regarding remapping devices in the inbuilt remapping database (marked "fixed" by YYG, though it persists).
-Input fixes this with a value offset for gamepad button and axis inputs.

 - GameMaker does not support gamepad vibration on this platform

 ### Ubuntu

 - Keyboard input that results in printable characters outside the Basic-Latin character set are not detected, and can not be bound.

-- Gamepads are sometimes misreported and often over-reported on the platform so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

 - Gamepad indices do not enumerate predictably.
 Use source assignment or source hotswap features to avoid assigning players a gamepad index manually.

-- Gamepad joystick axes are not signed.
-GameMaker attempts to automatically sign joystick axes when they connect, but this change is discarded when gamepads are remapped.
-Input automatically adjusts joystick axes' range on remapping in order to resolve this.

 - GameMaker does not support gamepad vibration on this platform